Program overview

 • Customer Service Representative: Provides technical support and training to clients, helping them utilize software products effectively.

-• Game Developer: Creates engaging video games, focusing on programming, design, and user experience.
+• Game Developer: Creates and develops video games, focusing on programming, design, and user experience.

 • IT Security Specialist: Works to protect an organization’s information systems from cyber threats and vulnerabilities.

-• Web Developer: Designs and maintains websites, ensuring functionality, user experience, and security.
+• Web Developer: Designs and maintains websites, ensuring functionality, user experience, and performance.

 • Technical Roles in Government: Engages in various IT roles across federal, provincial, and municipal levels, contributing to public sector technology initiatives.